uuinfolab/uuinfolab.github.io/_pages/joinus.md

 1. A current faculty member will register you to our internal systems.
     * Slack (we do not normally use email for communication).
     * Group storage space.
-1. Follow the LinkedIn, X, and Facebook accounts of the lab, if you use these social media for work.
+1. Follow the LinkedIn and Bluesky accounts of the lab, if you use these social media for work.

 # Expectations from members of the InfoLab